 It’s a curious distinction because combined together, it does give you a sense of protection and security from all of the ways your online activity can be tracked.
 In terms of surveillance, what you transmit is safe and who is doing the transmitting is also safe.

-Cookies used to track personally identifiable information won’t know your location, and the VPN encrypts the transmission of data so that an Internet Service Provider can’t track it.
+Cookies used to track personally identifiable information won’t know your location, and the VPN encrypts the transmission of data so that your ISP can’t track it.

 Being anonymous online has several advantages.
 Once you establish the VPN connection and obscure your location, you can then use other security measures to protect your identity.
 One of the most common is secure email.
 If you are conducting financial information, a secure email sent over a VPN protects that data from anyone.

 The message itself is encrypted as is the connection you use to send it.
 Only the recipient – who must either enter a passcode or even visit the secure email portal to retrieve the message – can open your message.